Finfalter/wasmCloudArtefacts/interfaces/mlinference/README.md

-# Interface for the Mlinference service, wasmcloud:example:mlinfernce
+# Interface for the MlInference service, wasmcloud:example:mlinfernce

 ## Build the Interface